Location Clues

 You can enable optional hints to help players find the location:

-Hot/Cold Indicator
+Hot/Cold Feedback

 Distance Display